sdss/python_template/STYLE.md

 All changes should be logged in a `CHANGELOG.rst` or `CHANGELOG.md` file.
 See [the template CHANGELOG.rst](./CHANGELOG.rst) for an example of formatting.
 When releasing a new version, copy the change log for the relevant version in the GitHub release description.

+## Deployment

+SDSS Python packages should follow the general Python standards for packaging.
+If looking for documentation, [start here](https://packaging.python.org/).

+All packages must contains a (setup.py)[./setup.py] to automate building, installation, and packaging.
+The `setup.py` file must take care of compiling and linking all external code (e.g., C libraries) that is used by the project.

+Dependencies must be maintained in two different locations.
+For standard, pip-installable dependencies, use the [requirements.txt](./requirements.txt) file.
+See [here](https://pip.pypa.io/en/stable/user_guide/#requirements-files) for more information on using requirements.txt files.
+Consider using multiple requirements.txt files (e.g, `requirements.txt`, `requirements_dev.txt`, `requirements_docs.txt`) for different pieces of functionality.
+Additionally you must maintain the [module](etc/python_template.module) file for your product.
+If you package depends on SDSS-specific, non pip-installable packages, use the module file to load the necessary dependencies.

+Should you make your package pip-installable?
+The general answers is yes, but consider the scope of your project.
+If your code is to be used for mountain operations and needs to be maintained with modules/EUPS version control, making it pip installable may not be necessary, since it is unlikely to be installed in that way.
+However, if your product will be distributed and installed widely in the collaboration (examples of this include analysis tools, pipelines, schedulers), you *must* make it pip-installable.
+Start [here](https://pip.pypa.io/en/stable/) for some documentation on making pip-installable packages.
+Another good resource is [twine](https://github.com/pypa/twine), which will help you automate much of the packaging and uploading process.

+SDSS has a [PyPI account](https://pypi.org/user/sdss/) that should be used to host released version of your pip-installable projects.
+Do not deploy the project in your own account.
+Instead, contact [XXX](mailto:me@email.com) to get access to the PyPI account.

 ## Coding style